percyashu/ProductCatalog/README.md

 #Package descriptions

- 1.com.dbconnection :Used to establish connection to database. //username & password can be changed here to that of your phpmyadmin username and password
+1. com.dbconnection :Used to establish connection to database. /*username & password can be changed here to that of your phpmyadmin username and password */

- 2.com.signIn :Used to authenticate users
+2. com.signIn :Used to authenticate users
- 3.com.signUp :Used to add a new authenticated user 4.com.logout :used to invalidate session
+3. com.signUp :Used to add a new authenticated user
+4. com.logout :used to invalidate session
- 5.com.filter :Used to ensure only authenticated users can modify products and catalogs 6.com.user :Used to manage user in connection with the usertbl in the productdb database 7.com.product :Used to edit,display and remove products in the producttbl in the database 8.com.catalog :USed to edit,display and remove categories in the categortbl
+5. com.filter :Used to ensure only authenticated users can modify products and catalogs
+6. com.user :Used to manage user in connection with the usertbl in the productdb database
+7. com.product :Used to edit,display and remove products in the producttbl in the database
+8. com.catalog :USed to edit,display and remove categories in the categortbl